|« PreviousNext »|

-For information about CloudFront request and response behavior for Amazon S3 and custom origins, see Request and Response Behavior, and Supported HTTP Status Codes.
+For information about CloudFront request and response behavior for Amazon S3 and custom origins, see Request and Response Behavior.

-The following procedure explains how to create a download distribution using the CloudFront console.
-If you want to create a download distribution using the CloudFront API, go to POST Distribution in the Amazon CloudFront API Reference.
+The following procedure explains how to create a web distribution using the CloudFront console.
+If you want to create a web distribution using the CloudFront API, go to POST Distribution in the Amazon CloudFront API Reference.

-By default, you can create a combined total of 100 download and streaming distributions for each AWS account.
-To request a higher limit, go to http://aws.amazon.com/support/createCase?type=service_limit_increase&serviceLimitIncreaseType=cloudfront-distributions.
+By default, you can create a combined total of 100 web and RTMP distributions for each AWS account.
+To request a higher limit, go to https://aws.amazon.com/support/createCase?type=service_limit_increase&serviceLimitIncreaseType=cloudfront-distributions.

-To create a CloudFront download distribution using the CloudFront console
+To create a CloudFront web distribution using the CloudFront console

 Sign in to the AWS Management Console and open the Amazon CloudFront console at https://console.aws.amazon.com/cloudfront/.